Being a Skeptical Activist

 Meetings

 You can develop your interest in skepticism further by attending meetings and conferences devoted to topics of skeptical interest.
 For a long time now, all over the UK, and in other countries, meetings have been held in pubs at which invited speakers give talks of relevance to skepticism.
 In fact it's a good way of learning about areas of knowledge and recent scientific developments over a wide range.
 You might even consider offering to give a talk yourself in your field of expertise.
 Anyone is welcome to come along.
-There is no entrance fee, but a donation of the price of a pint is encouraged.
-There may be a Skeptics in the Pub near you - you can check on this by clicking here.
-Note that currently no live meetings are held owing to the Covid 19 pandemic but weekly online meetings are now being hosted by Skeptics in the Pub Online.
+Usually no entrance fee is charged, but a donation of the price of a pint is encouraged.
+There may be a Skeptics in the Pub near you.
+A list of those in the UK is available here and for those elsewhere, here.
+Most of these host live meeting but bi-weekly online online meetings are still being hosted by Skeptics in the Pub Online.

 In some cases you'll find that the organisers of a Skeptics in the Pub are involved in other skeptical activities and some have quite busy websites, such as the Merseyside Skeptics Society and the Greater Manchester Skeptics Society.
 If you are keen, you and your colleagues could consider setting up a Skeptics in the Pub in your locality - you'll be offered plenty of support.